yushaushaibu/react-app/README.md

 A system for passing data from a `parent` component (app.js) to `child` component.
 The goal is to configure or customize a child component.
 The Props System allows a parent to customize how a child looks and behaves.

+`The two stages of props system`
+1. Passing down information from parent to child.
+2. The child takes in and uses the information.

+`props is Javascript object` <CommentDetail author="Alex"> --> {author: "Alex"}